Jefferies Financial Group Analysts Decrease Earnings Estimates for 3M (NYSE:MMM)

-3M (NYSE:MMM – Get Rating) – Research analysts at Jefferies Financial Group decreased their FY2023 earnings per share estimates for shares of 3M in a research note issued on Tuesday, December 20th.
-Jefferies Financial Group analyst L. Alexander now forecasts that the conglomerate will earn $9.40 per share for the year, down from their previous estimate of $9.80.
+3M (NYSE:MMM – Get Rating) – Equities researchers at Jefferies Financial Group lowered their FY2023 earnings per share (EPS) estimates for shares of 3M in a report issued on Tuesday, December 20th.
+Jefferies Financial Group analyst L. Alexander now expects that the conglomerate will post earnings per share of $9.40 for the year, down from their previous forecast of $9.80.
 The consensus estimate for 3M’s current full-year earnings is $10.22 per share.
 Jefferies Financial Group also issued estimates for 3M’s FY2024 earnings at $9.00 EPS and FY2025 earnings at $9.75 EPS.

-Other equities research analysts also recently issued research reports about the company.
-Citigroup raised their price target on 3M from $117.00 to $126.00 and gave the company a “neutral” rating in a report on Friday, December 9th.
-Morgan Stanley increased their price objective on 3M from $108.00 to $110.00 and gave the stock an “underweight” rating in a research report on Wednesday, October 26th.
-The Goldman Sachs Group lowered their price objective on 3M from $149.00 to $129.00 and set a “neutral” rating on the stock in a research report on Tuesday, October 11th.
-UBS Group upgraded 3M from a “sell” rating to a “neutral” rating and increased their price objective for the stock from $118.00 to $126.00 in a research report on Friday, September 9th.
-Finally, Barclays decreased their price target on 3M from $137.00 to $130.00 and set an “underweight” rating on the stock in a research report on Monday, October 3rd.
+Several other research firms have also recently weighed in on MMM.
+StockNews.com assumed coverage on 3M in a research report on Wednesday, October 12th.
+They set a “hold” rating on the stock.
+Wells Fargo & Company decreased their price target on 3M from $125.00 to $122.00 and set an “equal weight” rating on the stock in a research report on Wednesday, October 26th.
+Citigroup raised their price target on 3M from $117.00 to $126.00 and gave the stock a “neutral” rating in a research report on Friday, December 9th.
+Barclays decreased their price target on 3M from $137.00 to $130.00 and set an “underweight” rating on the stock in a research report on Monday, October 3rd.
+Finally, Deutsche Bank Aktiengesellschaft raised their price target on 3M from $126.00 to $127.00 in a research report on Wednesday, October 26th.
 Three investment analysts have rated the stock with a sell rating and ten have assigned a hold rating to the company.
 According to MarketBeat.com, 3M currently has a consensus rating of “Hold” and a consensus target price of $133.57.

-3M (NYSE:MMM – Get Rating) last announced its quarterly earnings results on Tuesday, October 25th.
-The conglomerate reported $2.69 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.61 by $0.08.
+3M (NYSE:MMM – Get Rating) last posted its quarterly earnings data on Tuesday, October 25th.
+The conglomerate reported $2.69 earnings per share for the quarter, topping the consensus estimate of $2.61 by $0.08.
+The firm had revenue of $8.60 billion for the quarter, compared to analysts’ expectations of $8.70 billion.
 3M had a return on equity of 40.03% and a net margin of 18.91%.
-The business had revenue of $8.60 billion during the quarter, compared to the consensus estimate of $8.70 billion.
-During the same quarter last year, the firm posted $2.45 EPS.
-The company’s quarterly revenue was down 3.8% on a year-over-year basis.
+The company’s quarterly revenue was down 3.8% compared to the same quarter last year.
+During the same quarter last year, the business earned $2.45 EPS.

+The firm also recently announced a quarterly dividend, which was paid on Monday, December 12th.
+Shareholders of record on Friday, November 18th were given a $1.49 dividend.
+This represents a $5.96 dividend on an annualized basis and a yield of 4.83%.
+The ex-dividend date was Thursday, November 17th.
+3M’s dividend payout ratio is presently 51.92%.

 Institutional Trading of 3M